 - Many are suitable for multiple surfaces.

 - May contain harsh chemicals.

-This is a quick, chemical-free, way to remove dust from certain objects.
-It’s ideal for electronics.
+This is a quick, chemical-free way to remove dust from particular objects.
+It’s best for electronics.
 Keep in mind that it doesn’t collect the dust.
 Instead, it blows it somewhere else.

 - Easy to use.

 What details should you consider when shopping for your dusting tool?